chentsulin/awesome-graphql/README.md

 * [graphdoc](https://github.com/2fd/graphdoc) - Static page generator for documenting GraphQL Schema.
 * [graphql-autocomplete](https://github.com/orionsoft/atom-graphql-autocomplete) - Autocomplete and lint from a GraphQL endpoint in Atom.
 * [GraphQL IDE](https://github.com/redound/graphql-ide) - An extensive IDE for exploring GraphQL API's.
+* [Swagger to GraphQL](https://github.com/yarax/swagger-to-graphql) - GraphQL types builder based on REST API described in Swagger.
+Allows to migrate to GraphQL from REST for 5 minutes

 <a name="databases" />
 ## Databases